tips for daily skin care

 - It can be difficult to use exfoliating products when you have pus filled blemished, so it may be best to use the acne spot treatment to help them heal and focus on using regular face wash (without exfoliating beads) until the pus filled spots are gone.
 Alternatively, you can focus the beads around the blemishes.
 It is especially important to wash in circular motions when using exfoliating face wash for coverage that avoids too much pressure in one single area.

-What is toner and is it necessary?
+What is toner and when/how should it be used?

 with acne prone skin